heitkergm/litcal/README.md

 This project also includes the NetBeans project files.
 NetBeans has the best maven integration, IMHO.

+It would be nice to have a mail agent listening on port 25, which would accept mail sent to "matt@localhost".

 To run, make sure nothing is using port 8080, and on the command line,

 **./mvnw spring-boot:run**

+Point your browser to [http://localhost:8080/litcal](http://localhost:8080/litcal)